razroo/angular-content/unit-testing/cypress/cypress.md

 The coverage therefore gets thinned over time and may leave pockets untested as a result.
-Certain pipelines may only pass a project to the next stage if it passes a percentage of tests - tests that may may not account for e2e results or are exclusively e2e.
+Certain pipelines may only pass a project to the next stage if it passes a percentage of test.
+Tests, that may not account for e2e results or are exclusively e2e.

 Another potential issue is that test hooks have the potential to muddy